SOCIAL SECURITY ENTITLEMENT REQUIREMENTS

-You can receive Social Security benefits based on your earnings record if you are age 62 or older, or disabled or blind and have enough work credits.
+You can receive Social Security benefits based on your earnings record if you are age 62 or older, or a person with a disability or blindness and have enough work credits.

 Family members who qualify for benefits on your work record do not need work credits.
-However, if they file an application December 1, 1996 or later, they must be a U.S. citizen or lawfully present alien.
-The following information describes family members who may qualify for benefits on your work record.
+However, if they file an application December 1, 1996, or later, they must be a U.S. citizen or lawfully present noncitizen.

 If you are receiving retirement or disability benefits, your spouse may qualify if he or she is:

 age 62 and over.

-divorced from you, age 62 or older, and was married to you for at least 10 years prior to your divorce; or
+divorced from you, age 62 or older, and were married to you for at least 10 years prior to your divorce.

-under age 62 and caring for a child (under age 16 or disabled prior to age 22) who is entitled to benefits on your work record.
+under age 62 and caring for a child (under age 16 or a child with a disability prior to age 22) who is entitled to benefits on your work record.

-If you are age 62 or over and have enough work credits to receive Social Security benefits, but have not filed a claim, your divorced spouse may qualify for benefits, if he or she was married to you for at least 10 years prior to the divorce, and has been finally divorced from you for at least 2 years.
+If you are age 62 or older and have enough work credits to receive Social Security benefits, but have not filed a claim, your divorced spouse may still qualify for benefits on your record.
+A divorced spouse must have been married to you for at least 10 years, and have been finally divorced from you for at least 2 years.
 This will not impact your Social Security benefit.

-Your surviving spouse (widow or widower) may qualify if he or she is:
+Your surviving spouse may qualify if they are:

 age 60 or older.

 age 50 or older and have a disability.

-divorced from you, age 60 or older (age 50 if disabled), and was married to you for at least 10 years prior to your divorce; or
+divorced from you, age 60 or older (age 50 and have a disability), and were married to you for at least 10 years prior to your divorce.

 under age 60 and caring for your child (under age 16 or disabled prior to age 22) and who is entitled to child's benefits; or

-divorced from you, under age 60 and caring for his or her child (under age 16 or disabled prior to age 22) who is entitled to benefits on your record.
+divorced from you, under age 60 and caring for their child (under age 16 or disabled prior to age 22) who is entitled to benefits on your record.

 A dependent parent(s), age 62 or older, of a deceased worker may qualify for benefits based on the worker’s record.